Conkouati-Douli National Park

 The Conkouati-Douli National Park is a UNESCO-recognised coastal national park in the Republic of the Congo.
 The park's main activities include community outreach, biological research and tourism development.
+It was established by the Presidential Decree No. 99-136 on 14 August 1999.

+Administration

+Conkouati-Douli National Park is managed by the Ministry of Forest Economy and Sustainable Development (MEFDD), in partnership with the NGO Noé, a non-profit conservation organisation, created in 2001.